-All M.S. thesis research is to be preceded by formulation of a written research proposal.
-This should be developed with the supervision of the student's major professor and in consultation with the Graduate Program Committee.
-It is to the student's advantage to prepare a Research Proposal early in their residence, at the latest by the end of the third term.
+All Ph.D. thesis research is to be preceded by formulation of a written research proposal.
+This should be developed with the supervision of the student's major professor and in consultation with the Graduate Committee.
+It is to the student's advantage to prepare a Research Proposal early in their residence, at the latest by the end of third term.